mrblacyk/Boxer/README.md

 # Contributions

 You are more than welcomed to contribute!
-I am already aware that there some mistakes like typos or a bit sketchy logic but I lack time to even fix them :(
+I am already aware that there are some mistakes like typos or a bit sketchy logic but I lack time to even fix them :(

 If you want to develop and install the application directly on the host, for now you are dependant on your knowledge and common sense.
 I will create some instruction on how to contribute when I will have more time.